trueberryless-org/blog/starlight/src/content/docs/blog/starlight-sidebar-whitespace.md

   image: ../../../assets/covers/starlightcss.png
 ---

 Have you ever wondered why your [Starlight][starlight] sidebar doesn't look that appealing?
 Did you know how important the space between items in your sidebar unconsiously is?
 The font size, the weight and little color differences?
-Today we'll take a look at how you can customize the appearance of your Starlight sidebar with some quick and easy steps.
+In this guide, we'll take a look at how you can customize the appearance of your Starlight sidebar with some quick and easy steps.

 ## Prerequisites